mikk1max/szpr_prpject/README.md

 Before you begin, ensure you have the following installed:

+- JavaScript
+- React
 - Node.js (v14 or later)
 - npm (v6 or later) or Yarn (v1.22 or later)
-- MongoDB
+- MongoDB Atlas (Cloud MongoDB)
-- React
-- JavaScript

 ## Installation